-- Go to the app’s Home page and look at the battery information at the top of the screen.
+- Open the Galaxy Wearable app on your phone to confirm this, and look at the battery information at the top of the screen.

 If the battery percentage is greater than 20 – 25% and your watch shows a black screen or is not responsive to the touch, a soft reset helps fix this issue.

 - Press and hold the Power button on the watch while it is charging